 If during your pregnancy you start to feel crampy a lot, like period cramps, the first thing to do (as you are checking in with your midwife or doctor) is to lie down on your left side, and hydrate.

-One of the drinks that I suggest is Ultima Replenisher, as the minerals and electrolytes will be absorbed faster into your body than just plain water.
+One of the drinks that I suggest is Ultima Replenisher, as the minerals and electrolytes will be absorbed faster into your body than just plain water and are the best hydration packets for pregnancy.
 Drinking 100 oz of fluid daily during pregnancy can help prevent this from happening in the first place.
 (Disclaimer: Each pregnant person needs to check in with their medical team before adding an electrolyte drink to their regime!)

 Take for instance my client, Kristin.
 To prevent going to the bathroom all the time while at work and getting up multiple times a night to pee, she limited her fluid intake.
 She became constipated and was experiencing a lot of Braxton Hicks contractions that kept her up at night and caused her to be anxious.
 She was overall uncomfortable and just not enjoying her pregnancy.